I Giorni Della Violenza (1967)

 The Film

-1863 - the American Civil War rages, and in Missouri, a Confederate state occupied by Union soldiers, the local residents have formed armed gangs to defend themselves from the frequent criminal acts of the Union Soldiers.
+1863 - the American Civil War rages and in Missouri, a Southern state occupied by Union soldiers, the local residents have formed armed gangs to defend themselves from the frequent criminal acts of the Union Soldiers.
 The leader of one of these gangs, Butch of Springfield (Nello Pazzafini) saves two young ranch hands, Clell and Johs (Peter Lee Lawrence) when they are attacked by Union troops stealing their horses.
-Although offered the chance to join his gang, Clell and Johs return to the ranch - but later, Union troops attack the ranch in revenge for an attack by Butch on their own men.
-Clell protests and is killed along with his wife Lizzy (Rosalba Neri), when Johs discovers this he joins up with Butch and his gang, to track down the killers, and in doing so becomes an outlaw.
-2 years later, at the end of the war Dan Clifford (Clell's killer) journeys to the ranch aiming to marry the owner's daughter and take it for himself, but when Johs returns and kidnaps her, Clifford and his soldiers set out in persuit across the Southern states...
+Although offered the chance to join his gang, Clell and Johs return to the ranch but when Union troops lead by Dan Clifford attack the ranch Clell protests and is killed along with his wife Lizzy (Rosalba Neri).
+When Johs discovers this he joins up with Butch and his gang to track down the killers and in doing so becomes an outlaw.
+Two years later, at the end of the war Clifford travels to the ranch aiming to marry the owner's daughter and take it for himself, but when Johs returns and kidnaps her, Clifford and his soldiers set out in persuit across the Southern states...

-Alfonso Brescia (credited as Al Bradley) is best known for his ultra-low budget sci-fi movies of the 1970s, but he really surprises here with some strong direction and excellent cinematography - the riding scenes are very nicely shot, although the eye-line closeups clearly owe a debt to Leone.
-Although obviously limited by budget, we don't get any big war scenes, but there are a few big fight sequences that are well choreographed and shot.
-The soundtrack from Bruno Nicholai is more familiar to the American Western scores than the usually light hearted Euro-Western soundtracks and it suits the film well.
+Director Alfonso Brescia (credited as Al Bradley) is best known for his ultra-low budget sci-fi movies of the 1970s, but he really surprises here with some strong direction and excellent cinematography - the riding scenes are very nicely shot and good use is made of the Leone inspired eye-line closeups.
+Limited by budget we don't get any big civil war scenes, but there are a few big gunfight sequences that are well choreographed and shot.
+The orchestral soundtrack from Bruno Nicholai is more akin to an American Western score but it suits the film well, except for a rather misplaced lighthearted piece in the build up to a climactic duel.

-Young German actor Peter Lee Lawrence was, for 10 years a star of European exploitation cinema - appearing in a variety of war and western films.
-Despite his "pretty boy" looks, he was a strong actor, and gives a convincing performance here.
-Nello Pazzafini as Butch should be recognisable to most SW fans, while the always attractive Rosalba Neri gives a brief, but very impressive performance as Clell's wife.
-There are some familiar faces in the rest of the cast, and generally good performances all round.
+Young German actor Peter Lee Lawrence was, for 10 years, a star of European popular cinema - appearing in a variety of war and western films.
+Despite his babyface looks, he was a strong actor and gives a convincing performance here.
+Genre regular Nello Pazzafini (La resa dei conti (1966)) plays Butch, while the always attractive Rosalba Neri (Marquis de Sade: Justine (1969)) gives a brief, but very impressive performance as Clell's wife.
+There are some familiar faces in the rest of the cast and generally good performances all round.

 This rather unexpectedly well written and directed film is bolstered by a good cast.
 Although not the genre's best, I Giorni Della Violenza is an impressive film that deserves to be better known - recommended to all genre fans.